Freedom of Association

 III.
 Student Living Quarters Shepherd University seeks to give every student the right of privacy against arbitrary and unnecessary intrusion into his/her private life.

 A. Although the University will make reasonable effort to respect the privacy of a student’s room, Shepherd University maintains the right of access into a student’s room for reasons of emergency, maintenance, order, or concern for a student’s safety.
 Maintenance and safety inspections will be performed by authorized university personnel only.
 Illegal items in plain view may be confiscated by appropriate persons.
-For a full description of Residence Life Policies and Regulations, see Student Handbook, pp. 131-148, and the Shepherd University Residence Hall Contract.
+For a full description of Residence Life Policies and Regulations, see the Student Handbook, and the Shepherd University Residence Hall Contract.